-There are many helpful therapies available in your community e.g. Art therapy, Miri Miri, Neurological Choirs, Hydrotherapy, Tai Chi.
-Contact one of our Community Stroke Navigators for information about what may be available.
+Take out bullet list and write - there are many helpful therapies and your Community Stroke Advisor can advise on services & therapies in your area, e.g. Art therapy, Miri Miri, Neurological Choirs, Hydrotherapy, Tai Chi.

 Before looking at alternative therapies, e.g. hypnotherapy, homeopathy, it is important you check with your doctor.